 - Use water as the packing liquid.

-Non-nutritive sweeteners such as saccharin, aspartame or sucralose should be added just before serving home canned fruit.
-Sucralose also can be added to canning liquids before canning fruits.
-Bitterness and off-flavors may develop when saccharin is used in canning.
+Non-nutritive sweeteners such as saccharin, aspartame, or sucralose should be added just before serving home-canned fruit.
+Sucralose also can be added to canning liquids before they are added to fruits being canned.
+Bitterness and off-flavors may develop when saccharin is used during the canning process.
 The sweetness of aspartame decreases when heated.

 *To extract juice, thoroughly crush ripe, juicy fruit.
-Heat the fruit to simmering (185 to 210 degrees Fahrenheit) over low heat.
-Strain through a jelly bag or cheese cloth.
+Heat the fruit to simmering (185–210 degrees Fahrenheit) over low heat.
+Strain through a jelly bag or cheesecloth

 Freezing

 Non-nutritive sweeteners may be used in place of sugar when freezing fruits.
 Labels on the products give the equivalents to a standard amount of sugar.
 Follow the directions to determine the amount of sweetener needed.
-These sweeteners give a sweet flavor but do not furnish beneficial effects of sugar, such as thickness of syrup and color protection.
+These sweeteners give a sweet flavor but do not provide the beneficial effects of sugar, such as thickening the syrup and protecting the color.

 Pickling